xamat/blog/_posts/2022-06-07-migrating-my-blog-from-medium-and-blogger-to-github-pages.md

 ## What is next?

-Jekyll has a lot of extensions and plugins too, and I haven’t even scratched the surface.
+I have just edited my Jekyll posts with the bare minimum.
+I have not even added labels and categories, nor explored styling options.
+Similarly, Jekyll has a lot of extensions and plugins too, and I haven’t even scratched the surface.
 I plan on adding more capabilities to my new blog.
 In particular, I need to add stats to keep track of the visits as well as comments.

 In the meantime, I will continue to cross-post in Medium just as an experiment.
 I am interested in seeing what happens on Medium if I don’t share any of my posts externally.
 Over time though I plan to shut it down.
 The only question is whether Medium itself will shut down sooner than that, judging by its lack of progress and promise.